gridai/grid-docs/docs/features/datastores/2_Using Datastores/2_creating-datastores.md

 Example:
 `grid datastore create S3://ruff-public-sample-data/esRedditJson --no-copy`

-Use `--no-copy` when you want to avoid creating dupicate copy of this data in your cluster account.
-Using this flag can significantly speed up Datastore creation time, It will prevent grid from making a copy of the dataset.
+Use --no-copy when you want to avoid creating a duplicate copy of the data in your cluster account.
+Using this flag can significantly speed up Datastore creation time by preventing the copy process.

 :::info
 We recommend that you use this flag when creating a private S3 Datastore within a BYOC cluster.